 The almost 4000 acres, 1580 hectares, of land for sale at the southern end including the Ohau, Manakau and Waikawa Beach area’s, correspond with land identified by the Council for land and property development in the growth strategy.

-Surveyors, real estate agents, land developers and landowners were directly involved in assisting the Council develop its 2040 growth strategy.
+Surveyors, real estate agents (that are into selling Miami Real Estate), land developers and landowners were directly involved in assisting the Council develop its 2040 growth strategy.

 Alternative land uses?

 In the newspaper advertisement on 17 October real estate company PGG Wrightson said the new owners of 1320 hectares for sale at Ohau and 261 hectares at Manakau and Waikawa area, “may look at alternative land use possibilities and land development”, or as a, “valuable land investment” or, “a blank canvas for lifestyle designers.”
 You can check out real estate litigation attorneys from here!

 The sale of 1320 hectares at Ohau owned by the Verry Williams Trust is described by PGG Wrightson as, “the largest in size land holding to come available in Horowhenua for a very long time.”